California Legislators Announce Essay and Visual Arts Scholarships to Raise Awareness of the Armenian Genocide

 - Submissions must include one recent high-definition photograph of the applicant, suitable for publication (e.g. cap and gown photos, professional headshots, or quality photographs/close-ups of the applicant).

-All submissions must be received by the California Armenian Legislative Caucus electronically on or before the submission deadline at email@example.com.
-Any submissions sent after the deadline will not be accepted.
+All visual arts submissions must be received by the California Armenian Legislative Caucus electronically on or before the submission deadline at firstname.lastname@example.org .
+Any submissions sent after the April 8, 2019 deadline will not be accepted.

 Please save visual arts submissions using your name as the document title and email as an attachment to email@example.com.